When Colds Strike

 - Probiotics - As mentioned in the article earlier, 80 percent of one’s own immunity arises out of the gut from the beneficial bacteria that reside within it.
 To this end, it does make sense to proliferate the gut with these bacteria quickly and whilst there are many probiotics on the market, I tend to recommend the use of Mega Probiotic ND, which contains eight strains of bacteria that are protected against destruction by the stomach acids so that they can actually reach the gut and perform their numerous roles.

-- Vitamin D – I have already mentioned earlier the importance of vitamin D and I would recommend D-Lux Spray 3000 by Better You, spray one spray into the mouth daily to restore deficiencies which incidentally are widespread.
+- Vitamin D – I have already mentioned earlier the importance of vitamin D for colds, for immunity and for numerous processes in the body.
+I would recommend D-Lux Spray 3000 by Better You, spray one spray into the mouth daily to restore deficiencies which incidentally are widespread.
 This oral spray delivers this dose rapidly into the bloodstream.

 The crucial nutrient to help support the immune system